Heavenly Sword and Dragon Slaying Sabre: Synopsis

-Zhu'er and Wuji escape but Emei's disciples take them prisoners on their way to Bright Light Peak to exterminate Ming Cult.
-Wuji has an opportunity to privately speak to Zhiruo when looking for a herb.
+Zhu'er and Zhang Wuji escape but Emei members take them prisoners on their way to Bright Light Peak to exterminate Ming Cult.
+Zhang Wuji has an opportunity to privately speak to Zhou Zhiruo when looking for a herb.

-Wuji receives three powerful punches from Miejue to save the lives and limbs of Ming Cult's Five-Colored Flags residents.
-Shuo Bude captures Wuji and takes him to the throne room.
-Wuji unintentionally masters the Ming Cult's most powerful martial art of Heaven and Earth Great Shift and saves the cult from extermination by the Great Six sects, nearly losing his life in the Bright Light Peak battle but not until revealing his true identity to his family who is the opposing sects by his deceased parents.
-The Great Six sects keep their word not to bother Ming Cult to Wuji and reluctantly becomes the cult's leader.
+Zhang Wuji receives three powerful punches from Miejue to save the lives and limbs of Ming Cult's Five-Colored Flags residents.
+Shuobude captures Zhang Wuji and takes him to the throne room.
+Zhang Wuji unintentionally masters the Ming Cult's most powerful martial art of Heaven and Earth Great Shift and saves the cult from extermination by the great six sects, nearly losing his life in the Bright Light Peak battle but not until revealing his true identity to his family who is the opposing sects by his deceased parents.
+The great six sects keep their word not to bother Ming Cult to Zhang Wuji and reluctantly becomes the cult's leader.

-Wuji and Ming Cult set out to bring Xie Xun from the remote island.
-On the way, they come across Wuji's sixth uncle, Yin Liting, whose joints are broken by Shao Lin's people, who turned out to be Zhao Min's subordinates.
-The Ming Cult people go to Shao Lin but nobody is there.
-Wuji rushes to Wu Dang to save Wu Dang from extermination and then uses Taiji Fist and Taiji Swordplay on the Mongolian princess Zhao Min's people.
+Zhang Wuji and Ming Cult set out to bring Xie Xun from the remote island.
+On the way, they come across Yin Liting, whose joints are broken by Shaolin members, who turn out to be Zhao Min's subordinates.
+The Ming Cult people go to Shaolin but nobody is there.
+Zhang Wuji rushes to Wudang to save Wudang from extermination and then uses Taiji Fist and Taiji Swordplay on the Mongol princess Zhao Min's people.

-Prior to the attack on Wudang, Zhao Min had already successfully captured and kept the Great Six sects in Wan An Si.
+Prior to the attack on Wudang, Zhao Min had already successfully captured and kept the great six sects in Wan'an Temple.
 A Ming Cult member and a spy within Zhao Min's people, Fan Yao, saves the sects.
-However, Miejue, still believing that the Ming Cult is evil and that Wuji has malicious intentions when saving the sects, refuses to accept Wuji's help and plunges to her death.
+However, Miejue, still believing that the Ming Cult is evil and that Zhang Wuji has malicious intentions when saving the sects, refuses to accept Zhang Wuji's help and plunges to her death.

-When Emei's disciples discuss whether Zhiruo or Minjun should be the next sect leader, Golden Flower Granny captures Zhiruo and takes her to Divine Snake Island.
-Zhao Min ensures she and Wuji are on the same ship as Golden Flower Granny.
-On Divine Snake Island, Wuji delays his reunion with Xie Xun.
+When Emei members discuss whether Zhou Zhiruo or Ding Minjun should be the next sect leader, Golden Flower Granny captures Zhou Zhiruo and takes her to Divine Snake Island.
+Zhao Min ensures she and Zhang Wuji are on the same ship as Golden Flower Granny.
+On Divine Snake Island, Zhang Wuji delays his reunion with Xie Xun.
 Persian Ming Cult attacks them.
-Xiao Zhao and her mother leave for Persia with the Persian Ming Cult people.
+Xiaozhao and her mother leave for Persia with the Persian Ming Cult people.

-One morning, Wuji wakes to find Zhu'er dead and that Zhao Min, the Heavenly Sword, and the Dragon Saber are missing.
-Wuji agrees to marry Zhiruo.
-Wuji, Xie Xun, and Zhiruo return to the mainland.
+One morning, Zhang Wuji wakes to find Zhu'er dead and that Zhao Min, the Heavenly Sword, and the Dragon Saber are missing.
+Zhang Wuji agrees to marry Zhou Zhiruo.
+Zhang Wuji, Xie Xun, and Zhou Zhiruo return to the mainland.